aaronkyle/social-development/README.md

 My work here in an on-going.
 Attempting to define a organizational framework for the ever-expanding and ever more complex universe of social policy requires considerable time and effort.
 I contribute to this repository in the hours when I am not [otherwise engaged](http://aaron-kyle.com).
 Probably I will never 'finish'.

 I consider no page to be "complete".
 Most are still very immature in terms of their content.
 Most pages contain typos.
 This will be a life-long project for me.
-If you see spot anything that you'd like to challenge or correct, please sent me an email (or better, a pull request).
+If you see spot anything that you'd like to challenge or correct, please send me an email (or better, a submit a pull request).

 Also - as noted - my work focuses on social development.
 As I work on defining terms, I do so with respect to their usage relative to the practice of social development&mdash;I don't worry to much about how a term is used in other disciplines.